Hernandez’s HR in 9th gives Nats 6-5 win over Cubs

 Kyle Finnegan (4-2) pitched a scoreless ninth for Washington.

 The Nationals took the lead against Adbert Alzolay in the third when Josh Bell smacked an RBI single to left.
 Ian Happ’s throw to the plate was wide, and when catcher Robinson Chirinos fired to second, no one was covering home.
-Juan Soto scampered home all the way from first.
+Juan Soto, who began the play on first, scampered home.

 Bell then scored on Hernandez’s single.
 Bell drove in another run on a single in the fourth to make it 4-1.